Google Workspace (Formerly G Suite) Tools Overview

 Gmail vs. Google Workspace Email

-The Gmail logo can be seen when accessing Google Workspace Email, but the two mail services are not the same.
+The Gmail logo can be seen when accessing Google Workspace Email, but the two email services are different.
 The most important differences between Gmail and Google Workspace Email are as follows:

-- To retrieve a lost Google Workspace Email password, you must contact your email administrator (the owner of the account).
+- To retrieve a lost Google Workspace Email password, you must contact your email administrator (the account owner).

 For help using Google Workspace Email, please read the following article: